greghulette/Wireless_Communication_Board-WCB/Readme.md

 <br>

 ## Stealth Users
 The Stealth users should note that the Stealth uses the character ":" to break up a string when it's executing a function with a string.
-Myself and many builders also use the ":" in their command syntax and this can cause a complication.
+Many builders also use the ":" in their command syntax and this can cause a complication.
 There is an easy solution that can be implemented on the Stealth to combat this.
 All you will need to do is change the delimiter that it uses to break up its string.
 Add this line towards the top of your config.txt file to accomplish this.

 <br>

-    auxdelim=;
+    auxdelim=!

-You can change the ";" to another character if that interferes with something in your system.
+You can change the "!" to another character if that interferes with something in your system.

 Other than that change, you can set up the Stealth's config.txt file to send out strings via the serial command like normal.